Disarmament of Hezbollah: Timeline

 The U.S. Presidential Envoy to Syria, Thomas Barrack, submitted a proposal during his visit in early July.
 On 5 July, Hezbollah described it as "a form of capitulation."
 Barrack first visited Beirut on 19 June.

 On 7 July 2025, Thomas Barrack visited Beirut, where he met with President Aoun and Speaker of Parliament Nabih Berri.
 During the visit, President Aoun presented Barrack with Lebanese proposals for a comprehensive solution.

 On 11 July 2025, Lebanese President Joseph Aoun dismissed the prospect of normalization with Israel at this stage, expressing support instead for a state of "no war" as long as parts of Lebanese territory remain under Israeli occupation.
 He stressed that the decision to reserve all arms exclusively for the state has been firmly made and is irreversible.

 On 5 September 2025, Lebanon's government approved the army's plan presented by General Rodolphe Haykal to control all weapons, mainly Hezbollah's, despite the walkout of all five Shi'ite ministers.
 PM Nawaf Salam announced the decision, while Information Minister Paul Morcos admitted the army's limited capacity.
-Labor Minister Mohammad Haidar rejected the move as invalid without Shi'ite participation under Lebanon's power sharing system.
+Labor Minister Mohammad Haidar rejected the move as invalid without Shi'ite participation under Lebanon's power-sharing system.

-On October 2025 Tom Barrack, the United States special envoy for Syria, cautioned that Hezbollah's military faction would encounter a significant confrontation with Israel unless Beirut took decisive measures.
+In October 2025, Tom Barrack, the United States special envoy for Syria, cautioned that Hezbollah's military faction would encounter a significant confrontation with Israel unless Beirut took decisive measures.
 This warning comes in light of Israel's formidable strength.
 Lebanon is required to disarm Hezbollah and initiate discussions with Israel.
 The Lebanese military does not possess the necessary financial resources and authority to take action.
 Should Beirut persist in its indecision, Israel may proceed unilaterally, leading to severe repercussions, as disarming Hezbollah would ensure the security of Israel's northern frontiers.

+On 8 January 2026, the Lebanese Forces claimed they had gained control over the area south of the Litani River, disarming Hezbollah and other militias.
+By this, they stated they are ready to move on to Phase 2 of the ceasefire agreement.

 Rearmament

-As of October 2025, reports show that Hezbollah, despite the ceasefire agreement, the Lebanese and international efforts to disarm the organization, has began rearming itself.
-Hezbollah uses the seaport as well as smuggling routes from Syria to obtain new missiles, antitank missiles, rockets and artillery.
-It also manufactures its own weapons, with the activity focused in Beirut suburbs and Beqaa valley.
+As of October 2025, reports show that Hezbollah, despite the ceasefire agreement and the Lebanese and international efforts to disarm the organization, has begun rearming itself.
+Hezbollah uses the seaport as well as smuggling routes from Syria to obtain new missiles, anti-tank missiles, rockets, and artillery.
+It also manufactures its own weapons, with the activity focused on the Beirut suburbs and the Beqaa Valley.